Crossover distributions at the edge of the rarefaction fan: Introduction

-We can now show that the WASEP height fluctuation field converges to KPZ, in the sense that its Hopf-Cole transform converges to the solution of the stochastic heat equation.
-This idea was first implemented for equilibrium initial conditions in \cite{BG} and is facilitated by the fact that the Hopf-Cole transform of the fluctuations (with lower order changes to the scalings) actually satisfies a discrete space, continuous time stochastic heat equation itself \cite{G}.
+We can now show that the WASEP height fluctuation field converges to KPZ, in the sense that its Hopf--Cole transform converges to the solution of the stochastic heat equation.
+This idea was first implemented for equilibrium initial conditions in~\cite{BG} and is facilitated by the fact that the Hopf--Cole transform of the fluctuations (with lower order changes to the scalings) actually satisfies a discrete space, continuous time stochastic heat equation itself~\cite{G}.
 Specifically let

-where we recall that with asymmetry $\gamma=\e^{1/2}$ we must have $q=\tfrac{1}{2}+\tfrac{1}{2}\e^{1/2}$ and $p=\tfrac{1}{2}-\tfrac{1}{2}\e^{1/2}$.
+where we recall that with asymmetry $\gamma=\e^{1/2}$ we must have $q=\frac{1}{2}+\frac{1}{2}\e^{1/2}$ and $p=\frac{1}{2}-\frac {1}{2}\e^{1/2}$.